In this post, I’ll show you EXACTLY how to get higher rankings in Google.

 Publish something that other people can cite in their blog content.

-For example, earlier this year we partnered with Pitchbox for this huge email outreach study.
+For example, in 2019. we partnered with Pitchbox for this huge email outreach study.

 This post was packed with data, stats and figures.
 Which is the type of thing that bloggers and journalists LOVE to link to.

 For example, one of our findings was that less than 10% of all outreach emails receive a response.

 And bloggers and journalists quickly started to cite that stat as evidence that most outreach fails.

 Focus on Long-Form Content